 Minimum salaries for 0.5 TA appointments are listed at the Graduate School website.
-In addition to an insurance premium subsidy, TA-ships at .5 FTE (half-time) carry with them a tuition waiver, meaning that students do not pay tuition for courses taken toward the MA.
+In addition to an insurance premium subsidy, TA-ships at .5 FTE (half-time) carry with them a tuition waiver, meaning that students do not pay tuition for courses leading to the MA.
 In addition, the TA-ship provides a monthly stipend during the regular academic year (September to May), which most students find is enough to cover their costs while living in Columbia.
-Finally, the department offers competitive grants for travel and research materials, in order to support graduate students’ professional development.
+Finally, the department offers competitive grants for travel and research materials intended to support graduate students' professional development.

 Possible Fifth Semester of Support